 - so the God of our Lord Jesus the Anointed – the Father of glory – might give you a spirit of wisdom and revelation in the full knowledge of Him,

-- having enlightened – and enlightening – the eyes of your heart for you to see what is the hope of His calling; what are the riches of the glory of His inheritance in the saints,
+- *enlightening the eyes of your heart for you to have seen what is the hope of His calling; what are the riches of the glory of His inheritance in the saints,

-- and what is the surpassing greatness of His power toward us (the men who believe) according to the mighty work of His strength,
+- and what is the surpassing greatness of His power toward us (the men believing) according to the mighty work of His strength,

-- which He did – and does – work in the Anointed, raising Him from the dead and seating Him at His right hand in the heavens,
+- which He has worked in the Anointed, having raised Him from the dead and seated Him at His right hand in the heavens,

-- And He made everything subject under His feet and placed Him as head over everything, including the church,
+- And He made all things subject under His feet and placed Him as head over all things for the sake of the church,

-- which is His body, the fullness of the One who fills all in all.
+- which is His body, the fullness of the One filling all in all.